340 S Lemon Ave Walnut CA 91789

 Protein Content in Almond Beverages and Almond Milk: Which is Higher?

-Almond beverages
+Almond Beverages

 If you’re looking to up your daily protein intake, choosing between almond beverages and almond milk can make a big difference.
 See, when you make homemade almond milk by soaking and straining actual almonds, you get a decent hit of protein – about 1 gram of protein per cup.
 But almond drinks made with thickeners and natural flavors instead of real almonds contain little to no protein.